History of David Muir in Timeline

 In February 2023, David Muir conducted two interviews with President Biden, one in Warsaw on U.S. support for Ukraine.

-2023: Reported on Flooding and Malnutrition in South Sudan
+2023: Reported on Flooding and War in South Sudan

 In 2023, David Muir won the Emmy for Outstanding Live News Program and the Edward R. Murrow Award for Network TV Newscast.

-On June 6, 2024, David Muir interviewed president Biden in Normandy, pressing him on whether he would pardon his son, Hunter Biden.
+On June 6, 2024, David Muir interviewed President Biden in Normandy, pressing him on whether he would pardon his son, Hunter Biden.
+Biden said he would not.

 September 10, 2024: Moderated Presidential Debate

-On September 10, 2024, David Muir and Linsey Davis moderated a presidential debate on ABC News between former President Donald Trump and Vice President Kamala Harris.
+On September 10, 2024, David Muir and Linsey Davis moderated a presidential debate on ABC News between former President Donald Trump and Vice President Kamala Harris, which was watched by nearly 70 million Americans.
+Muir frequently fact-checked Trump and pressed Harris on various issues, sparking claims of bias.

-In 2024, David Muir was the recipient of the Walter Cronkite Award for Excellence in Journalism.
-He also won the Emmy for Outstanding Live News Program in both 2023 and 2024 and won the Edward R. Murrow Award for Network TV Newscast in the same years.
+In 2024, David Muir received the Walter Cronkite Award for Excellence in Journalism and won an Emmy for Outstanding Live News Program and the Edward R. Murrow Award for Network TV Newscast.